sni/lmd/README.md

 What is this
 ============

-LMD fetches livestatus data from multiple sources and provides:
+LMD fetches Livestatus data from one or multiple sources and provides:

-     - A Livestatus api for those sources which makes livestatus querys a lot faster than requesting them directly from the remote sources.
+- A Livestatus api for those sources
+- A cache which makes livestatus querys a lot faster than requesting them directly from the remote sources.
 - A enhanced livestatus api with more useful output formats and sorting
 - Aggregated livestatus results for multiple backends
 - A Prometheus exporter for livestatus based metrics for Nagios, Icinga, Shinken and Naemon

-Map / reduce included to combine response from multiple sources.

 So basically this is a "Livestatus In / Livestatus Out" daemon.
-Its main purpose is to move the backend handling of the [Thruk Monitoring Gui](http://www.thruk.org) to a native compiled fast daemon, but it works for everything which requires livestatus.
+Its main purpose is to provide the backend handling of the [Thruk Monitoring Gui](http://www.thruk.org) to a native compiled fast daemon, but it works for everything which requires livestatus.

 <img src="docs/Architecture.png" alt="Architecture" style="width: 600px;"/>